sbgisen/insta360_ros_driver/README.md

 # insta360_ros_driver

 A ROS driver for the Insta360 cameras.
-This driver is tested on Ubuntu 22.04 with ROS2 Humble.
-The driver has also been verified on the Insta360 X2 and X3 cameras.
+This driver is tested on Ubuntu 24.04 with ROS2 Jazzy.
+The driver has also been verified on the Insta360 X3 cameras.

 For X4 cameras, see this [fix](https://github.com/ai4ce/insta360_ros_driver/issues/13#issuecomment-2727005037)